rdg-albuquerque/wefit-wemovies/README.md

 ## API

-You don't need to run a separated server to see the mocked API.
+You don't need to run a separated server to use the mocked API.
 It can be accessed on [http://localhost:3000/api/products](http://localhost:3000/api/products).
 This endpoint can be edited in `pages/api/products.ts`.